Funding Opportunities – Educational Establishments

-> Awards for All – funding available: £300 - £10,000; focus on grassroots and community activity that aims to improve life for local people and neighbourhoods.
-Sport and physical activity projects must have a clear link to one of the four Awards for All outcomes.
+Awards for All – funding available: £300 - £10,000; focus on grassroots and community activity that aims to improve life for local people and neighbourhoods.
+Sport and physical activity projects must have a clear link to one of the three Awards for All outcomes.

-> Community Foundation – funding available: maximum £5,000; projects must focus on supporting people to overcome disadvantage, creating stronger communities and making an area a good place to live.
+Community Foundation – funding available: maximum £5,000; projects must focus on supporting people to overcome disadvantage, creating stronger communities and making an area a good place to live.

 Tyne & Wear Sport Equipment Bursary – funding available: maximum £300; focus on providing primary schools with financial support to purchase equipment which will allow them to deliver higher quality sporting opportunities and PE both within and outside of the curriculum.

 Tyne & Wear Sport Training Bursary – funding available: maximum £300; funding provided to support individual school staff to improve their knowledge, experience and obtain qualifications to deliver high quality sport and/or PE in schools.

 If you have a very specific project in mind and none of the above mentioned opportunities are appropriate we also have access to a FREE grant finder tool which can search all available funding opportunities.